University Policy

 - complete at least 9 credit hours with a GPA of 2.0 or higher in courses your dean specifies.

-- After one regular semester away from SFA (summer doesn’t count as a suspension term), you may be readmitted automatically on probation.
+- After one regular semester away from SFA (summer doesn’t count as a suspension term), you may be readmitted to the university.

 - For second or subsequent suspensions, the sit-out period increases to two regular semesters.